rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

-However, if you learn how keys and UTXOs work, then you will understand what people mean when they talk about their wallelt and addresses.
+However, if you learn how keys and UTXOs work, then you will understand what people mean when they talk about their wallet and addresses.

 ...
-Seed Phrase -> Private Keys -> Public Keys -> Addresses https://en.bitcoin.it/wiki/Invoice_address
+https://en.bitcoin.it/wiki/Invoice_address